-We continue to hear about new data breaches and cyber attacks almost daily as attackers constantly search for new ways to bypass the security controls that organizations have in place.
-As of late, ransomware attacks on municipalities in the United States are increasingly making news headlines.
+We continue to hear about data breaches and new cyber attacks almost daily as attackers constantly search for new ways to bypass the security controls organizations have in place.
+Lately, ransomware attacks on municipal governments have made news headlines across the country.

 What is Ransomware?

 Ransomware is a type of malware that, once installed on a machine, first encrypts or locks all of your data then attempts to spread quickly to other machines on the network.
 The only method to unlock the data is to pay the attacker the demanded ransom.

 There are many different variants of ransomware which have spread world-wide and target businesses and personal devices alike.

 Attackers do not only specifically target municipal governments with ransomware, but they do face significant risk when it comes to ransomware attacks.